kadiryazici/vue-selectable-items/README.md

     ```

 ## Notes
-  - Never pass single item reference more than once, each item should be unique, because each item is created with a key and keys should be unique for each item.
+  - Never pass single item reference more than once, each item should be unique, because each item is created with a key and keys have to be unique for each item.

     ```ts
     const myItem = item('My Item');